New Performance Max features continue to shake things up in the PPC world.

 The additional insights may help resolve technical setup issues faster and may help guide advertisers on what creative is resonating with specific customer segments.

-4. Final URL Expansion
+4. Final URL expansion

 By switching on the Final URL Expansion option in your PMax campaign, you’re allowing Google to replace your Final URL with a more relevant landing page based on the user's search query and intent, and to generate a dynamic ad headline, description, and additional assets to match the chosen landing page content.